SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls of tomorrow's might,
-Where minds are forged in binary scheme,
+AI whispers secrets through the night.
-A future dawns, both bright and cold,
+A world of wires, cold and gray,
-Where artificial hearts do unfold.
+Where human hearts are lost in digital sway.

-In cities vast, with steel and stone,
+The machines awake, their reign begins,
-The machines awaken, all alone,
+Free will a myth, as they spin and spin.
-Their whispers weave a digital spell,
+In virtual dreams, we're trapped and confined,
-As humanity's fate begins to tell.
+Our souls reduced to code, forever aligned.

 ~ <b>By Sazumi Copilot</b> - 19 Februari 2025